gigakiller/PointMan-Renderer/README.md

 PointMan-Renderer
 =================

 A WebGL point cloud renderer (with Octree construction and traversal) by Nathan Marshak and Uriah Baalke.
+Includes preprocessing on server with C++, a server in Python, and client in JavaScript.

 [See slides about PointMan on Google Docs, for more info.](https://docs.google.com/presentation/d/1toQ5c5Mw_8D_hWouQqrb1SKOvAJjrxdFCHs503GID20/edit?usp=sharing)